 01The Facebook Ad for Real Estate - Planning Your Ad

-In getting ready to write this article, I set up two Facebook ads and moved some budget from Google Adwords to Facebook to see if Facebook would perform better for me than Adwords.
-As far as getting business from the ads, it's only been three weeks in a very slow market, so I can't point to any.
-But, I can show you why I think this is going to be where I'll put my PPC money for a while.
-In fact, I've paused my Adwords campaign to move the budget completely to Facebook.
+In this article is my ad campaign that I set up on Facebook.
+I can show you why I think this is going to be where I'll put my PPC money for a while.
+It turns out that I've paused my Google Adwords campaign to move the budget completely to Facebook.

 How Facebook Ads are Presented